kyperbelt/Archon/README.md

  - **Specialized Pool Collections**: memory can be an issue, So to avoid genereating garbage we use pools to avoid object instantiation.
  - **Console UI**: for quickly prototyping levels and testing parameters on the fly from within the game.
  - **Node Systems**: Being able to add logic to a node independently will allow re-use of the same code for other nodes.(nodes can be used as a sort of layering system).
 Node Systems are able to act on child nodes(of who the system belongs to) when they are added,removed or updated ect.
 An example of this could be a YSorting System that just sorts all the child nodes using their y coordinate.
+ - **Asset Manager**: Used to make loading assets simple and prevent asset overloading.

  ### Styling